Medical marijuana access pathways

-Medical cannabis access pathways are very similar state by state with few exceptions (Tasmania needs a specialist approval).
+Medical cannabis access pathways are very similar state by state with few exceptions.
 We recommend reading this article first.
-If you still have questions, or are from Tassie and want to see state by state information, please read our state by state cannabis access article (coming soon).
+If you still have questions, please read our state by state cannabis access article (coming soon).

 The three medical cannabis access pathways

 A prescription for medical cannabis can be obtained in three different ways: